 Tarpon are Jumpers

 Fishing for tarpon is not for the faint of heart.
 Their bone-hard mouths make it difficult to hook.
 Once you have landed a tarpon, be careful because they jump repeatedly and thrash around violently once they are hooked.
-They are known to throw the hook or part the leader when they are thrashing around.
+They are known to throw the hook or part of the leader when they are thrashing around.

 Tarpon Hot Spots

 Tarpon Bay isn’t the only great fishing spot for tarpon.
-Fishers can catch tarpon near the coast from Fort Myers all the way to Lee County near Gasparilla Island.
+Fishers can catch tarpon near the coast from Fort Myers to Lee County near Gasparilla Island.
 Including another popular tourist town known as Boca Grande.
 Just south of Boca Grande sits Boca Grande Pass, which has deep water filled with both tarpon and sharks.

 Crabs are Tarpon Candy

-Nutrient-rich waters from local harbors that empty into the Gulf of Mexico and into passes like Boca Grande Pass carry crabs known as “pass crabs.”
+Nutrient-rich waters from local harbors that empty into the Gulf of Mexico and passes like Boca Grande Pass carry crabs known as “pass crabs.”
 Crabs are a popular food for tarpon.

 “These crabs are like candy to tarpon and they will pile up in layers waiting for their crunchy goodness,” says Bill Hammond of Endless Summer Charters.
 Make sure to look for tarpon feeding in passes just offshore.
 It’s easier to catch a tarpon with shrimp or live or dead sardines.
 Live or dead fish can also be used as bait.